nicklockwood/iCarousel/README.md

     Downloads & Effects

 This example demonstrates how to use the FXImageView class (https://github.com/nicklockwood/FXImageView) to download images on the fly and apply reflections and drop shadows to them in real time.

-    Autoscrolling Example

-This example demonstrates how to implement auto-scrolling of the carousel using a timer.

 FAQ